 Oriental Tobacco needs a long time to age and over time they develop fruity notes.
-Ageing Latika Tobacco will mellow the taste so if you like the harsh tobacco flavour, it is best to smoke Latika fresh.
+Ageing Latakia Tobacco will mellow the taste so if you like the harsh tobacco flavour, it is best to smoke Latakia fresh.

 Here are some suggestions on how to make a start with your tobacco ageing.